tiendatnguyen-vision/Progressive_growing_GAN/README.md

 These files would be loaded and used for training model

 # Step 4: Modify file config.py
-Some important variables to modify:
+This file contains all configures for our training Some important variables to modify:
 - The variable "data_dir" and "result_dir" in line 21, 22
 - The line 53 means that our tf-records files are under the directory "pneumonia"